 A member's pension is considered family property and can be divided with anyone meeting the definition of pension partner upon the breakdown of the relationship.
+Legislation permits pension division if you go through a divorce or separation from your married spouse, or separate from your pension partner.
+Note: common-law spouses have to meet the definition of a pension partner to be eligible for a pension division.

+If you’re going through a relationship breakdown, your legal counsel should take these regulations into account when working on your settlement.
 Whatever you and your pension partner decide to do regarding your LAPP pension, please contact us and let us know as soon as possible.

 If you have a pension partner and are facing a relationship breakdown, an important first step is determining the value of your pension.
 A Total Entitlement Estimate is a statement of the value of your LAPP pension benefit at the time the relationship breaks down and can be requested from us in writing.

-You or your pension partner can request a Total Entitlement Estimate, however, please note that when one person requests a Total Entitlement Estimate, the other person is also sent an estimate.
+You or your pension partner can request a Total Entitlement Estimate.
+However, please note that when one person requests a Total Entitlement Estimate, the other person is also sent an estimate.

 After receiving a Total Entitlement Estimate, you and your pension partner can decide whether to divide your pension or instead consider the value of your pension when dividing all your shared property assets.